Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations: Implementation Details

 \section{Implementation Details}

-\textbf{Datasets and Setup.} We test our model (LSR$^+$, Latent Space Regularization) on synthetic-to-real and real-to-real UDA on road scenes semantic segmentation.
-As (synthetic) source domains we employ the \textit{GTAV}~\cite{Richter2016} and the \textit{SYNTHIA}~\cite{ros2016} datasets.
-The former is comprised of $24,966$ densely labeled, high-resolution ($1914\times1052$ px) images, taken from a video sequence produced by the GTAV game engine, while the latter provides $9,500$ densely labeled samples with resolution $1280\times760$ px, produced using the homonym software.
-As target domain, we choose the \textit{Cityscapes}~\cite{Cordts2016} dataset, which contains $5,000$ densely labeled high-resolution ($2048\times1024$ px) images and an additional set of $20,000$ coarsely labeled samples, acquired in European cities.
-When considering only unlabeled samples the two versions are equivalent and can be merged (obtaining a dataset we refer as \textit{CS-full}) increasing the adaptation process (as we show in Table \ref{table:results}).
-In the real-to-real setup we used the Cross-City benchmark, where the Cityscapes dataset takes the role of source domain, while the Cross-City dataset~\cite{chen2017no} takes the role of target.
+\textbf{Training Data.} We evaluated our approach (LSR$^+$, Latent Space Regularization) on road scenes segmentation in various synthetic-to-real and real-to-real unsupervised adaptation tasks.
+For the source domains we used the synthetic datasets \textit{GTAV}~\cite{Richter2016} and \textit{SYNTHIA}~\cite{ros2016}.
+The first contains $24,966$ labeled images at a resolution of $1914\times1052$ px, produced with the rendering engine of the \textit{GTAV} videogame, while the second contains $9,500$ labeled images at a resolution of $1280\times760$ px, rendered with a custom software.
+For the target domain, we selected the real world dataset \textit{Cityscapes}~\cite{Cordts2016}.
+It contains $5,000$ labeled images at a resolution of $2048\times1024$ px and an additional set of $20,000$ coarsely labeled samples, acquired in European cities.
+When considering only unlabeled samples the two versions are equivalent and can be merged (obtaining a dataset we refer as \textit{CS-full}) increasing the adaptation process (as we show in Table~\ref{table:results}).
+In the real-to-real setup we used the \textit{Cross-City} benchmark, where the \textit{Cityscapes} dataset takes the role of source domain, while the \textit{Cross-City} dataset~\cite{chen2017no} takes the role of target.
 Such dataset is comprised of $12,800$ ($4\times3,200$) high resolution ($2048\times1024$ px) images taken in four major cities (\textit{Rome}, \textit{Rio}, \textit{Tokyo}, \textit{Taipei}).